BernzSed/axios-isomorphic-push/readme.md

 }
 ```

-Call the action from inside componentWillMount, as usual:
+Call the action from inside `componentWillMount()` in any component.

 ```js
 class MyComponent extends Component {